Skip to Content

 Configuration

-• adapter.ts for runtime/plugin composition
+• adapter.ts for Oberon runtime composition

-• config.tsx for editor component configuration
+• client.config.tsx for client-safe Puck component configuration

 File Structure

-oberon/ ├── adapter.ts ├── config.tsx ├── database.ts? # Present if database=custom └── send.ts? # Present if send=custom
+oberon/ ├── adapter.ts ├── client.config.tsx ├── config.ts ├── database.ts? # Present if database=custom └── send.ts? # Present if send=custom

 adapter.ts